TickLabVN/file-synchronizer/README.md

 # File Synchronizer

-A cross-platform desktop application built with ElectronJ for synchronizing files to Cloud storage services.
+A cross-platform desktop application built with ElectronJS for synchronizing files to Cloud storage services.

 > **Note:** Because the server is deployed on Render, the first login may take a few seconds while the server starts up.
 Please wait for the loading indicator before proceeding.